awe-will/occ/README.md

 Oracle Coding Challenge

 Build Instructions (Windows):
--- Note: Instruction lines and comments begin with a '--', command lines do not begin with a '--'.
 -- Download the 5 repository files to a directory on your Windows machine.

 -- Launch Command Prompt
--- Enter the command below to navigate to the directory that contains the files where <path> is the directory path. cd <path>
+-- Enter the command below to navigate to the directory/path that contains the files. cd <path>

 -- Enter the command below to connect as user (username) to database (connect_identifier) using SQL*Plus.